 What is Lyric Poetry?

-If you’re a writer or an adventurous reader, you may have heard of or read lyric poetry.
-Today, we’ll discuss lyric poetry holistically, including what it is, share examples of lyrical poetry, and also walk through how to write it.
+If you’re a writer or an adventurous reader, you have probably have heard of or read lyric poetry.
+Today, we’ll explore lyric poetry holistically, including what it is, share examples of lyrical poetry, and also walk through how to write it.

+What is Lyric Poetry?